An Afro-Caribbean in the Nazi Era: From Papiamentu to German

 Mary L Romney-Schaab

-Lionel Romney was an Afro-Caribbean merchant sailor who, by chance, was trapped in the politics, chaos, and deadly violence of World War II.
-As a civilian, he spent the four years from 1940 to 1944 in captivity in Italy, and the final year of the war, 1944-45, in the notorious Mauthausen concentration camp in Austria.
+How did a Black civilian become a prisoner in a Nazi concentration camp?
+What did he witness?
+How did he survive?
+These, and many more questions, are answered in this work of non-fiction entitled An Afro-Caribbean in the Nazi Era: From Papiamentu to German.
+The Black civilian was Lionel Romney, an Afro-Caribbean (West Indian) merchant sailor who, by chance, was trapped in the politics, chaos, and deadly violence of World War II.
+Romney spent the four years from 1940 to 1944 in the Italian internment camp system and the final year of the war, 1944-45, in the notorious Mauthausen concentration camp in Austria.
 There, he was subjected to inhumane treatment and near-starvation.
 He routinely witnessed atrocities that traumatized him so deeply that he was virtually silent about the experience for over four decades.
-After over 20 years of trying, Mary was finally able to get him to talk about it during a series of oral history interviews.
-These form the centerpiece of the book, which also chronicles her experience of visiting Mauthausen and Italy after her father passed away.
+After more than 20 years of trying, his daughter, the author, was finally able to get him to talk about it during a series of oral history interviews.
+These form the centerpiece of the book, which also chronicles her experience of visiting Mauthausen.
+This volume is part oral history, part memoir, and part history.
+As such, it is a story of an ordinary man caught in extraordinary circumstances; a father’s survival and a daughter’s journey.

 Where to Buy: